Interior Trend: Douglas Fir

 For those whose interior décor vision leads them away from the traditional choice of oak, there are some other fantastic species available that can create equally exceptional wood flooring.
-Douglas Fir is one of these species, and it has recently become a very popular wood flooring choice —and it’s easy to see why.
+Douglas Fir is one of these species that has recently become a very popular wood flooring choice —and it’s easy to see why.

 So, why is Douglas Fir becoming the on-trend contemporary wood flooring choice?

 Douglas Fir wood is naturally lighter in tone than oak and lends itself to creating light and airy spaces.
 The unfinished timber has light red-brown tones in its gently waving grain patterns which contrast beautifully with its lighter coloured sapwood.
-When finished with a clear lacquer, its natural tones steal the show to create the sense of connection to nature which goes hand in hand with Scandi-inspired interiors.
+When finished with Matt Oil, its natural tones steal the show to create the sense of connection to nature which goes hand in hand with Scandi-inspired interiors.

-For those who want a fresh and bright interior with a grand sense of space, opt for extra-wide engineered Douglas Fir planks finished in Double Linen.
-This finish washes the natural beauty of the Douglas Fir with light tones of fresh linen sheets; it’s an uplifting finish which looks brilliant in any setting and is spectacular in open plan spaces.
+For those who want a fresh and bright interior with a grand sense of space, opt for extra-wide engineered Douglas Fir planks finished in Dream White.
+Dream White creates a light, uplifting finish which perfectly complements the natural tone of this timber species; it’s an uplifting finish which looks brilliant in any setting and is spectacular in open plan spaces.

-Our Double Linen finish showcases the natural character of this species.
+Our Dream White finish showcases the natural character of this species.
 It features subtle yet distinctive pink tones in its grain structure to create a stunning contemporary aesthetic.

 Deep Smoked Douglas Fir